What is SEO Marketing?

 Create, share, distribute

 Active SEO is a long-term strategy.
 It can take six to twelve months for Google to notice your work and you to start climbing the ranks.
 The key here is to maintain the momentum.
-Create the content on a tight schedule that covers several mediums and channels; reach out to the news, partners, and others with a publishing platform; and pitch guest blog posts.
+Create the content on a tight schedule covering several mediums and channels; reach out to the news, partners, and others with a publishing platform; and pitch guest blog posts.

 Participate in podcasts or build your own.
 Network and expand, use social media to promote your SEO goals, and never miss an opportunity to write, speak, or stream about your business.